Diseases That Run in Families

 Other modes of inheritance include X-linked inheritance, where gene mutations are passed down on the inherited X sex chromosomes.
 Mitochondrial inheritance which is passed from the Mother only.
 Chromosomal deletions may also be inherited and trigger inherited diseases.
 Another form of inheritance is disomy, when instead of receiving one copy of each chromosome pair from both parents, an individual receives both copies of a chromosome pair from one parent.

-*These diseases are listed in alphabetical order and represent just a sample of some of the rare diseases that run in families.
+*These diseases are listed in alphabetical order and represent just a sample of some of the rare diseases that can run in families.

 Symptoms of this rare inherited disease vary widely among individuals, and even amongst family members with the same diagnosis.
 It occurs in around 1 in every 4,000 births in the US, and is recognized as a microdeletion syndrome passed down through families in an autosomal dominant pattern.
 A parent who carries one of the many gene mutations responsible for this inherited disease has a 50% chance of their child being diagnosed with the syndrome.